World traveler Clown Tom Bolton

 Many travelers go to Sri Lanka only so that they can renew their Indian visas and miss out on truly seeing one of the world’s most interesting destinations.
 Colombo has a couple of dusty museums but not much else of interest for travelers.
 Much nicer were the beaches and spectacular highlands, graced by incredible nature and many ruins.
 Colombo did have some attractive old colonial buildings around that were owned by the local elite or government agencies.
 I’m not sure what these buildings were used for in Colombo but it represents the style of older architecture.

 Sri Lanka security

 A common site throughout Colombo was the many police check points due to the ongoing civil conflict between the Tamils and Sinhalese.
 Westerners were not targeted by either side but bombings are of course indiscriminate.
 But everything is relative, many more people died in the tsunami and the risk of dying in a traffic accident must have been higher than the chance of getting blown up.
 That said; most of northern Sri Lanka and the eastern coast were off limits during my visit.

 There was supposed to be a truce on at the time in Sri Lanka but that meant things were just smoldering rather than on a high flame.
 It was hard to have any discussion about the “Tamil problem” as the Sinhalese liked to call it because both sides tended to be fanatic about their own side’s righteousness and the diabolical nature of the other.
-The following photo was actually made at the Polonnaruwa ruins in the highland but is fairly typically except that there they actually let me take a photo, an action that probably wouldn’t have been tolerated in the capital.
+The following photos were actually made at the Polonnaruwa ruins in the highland but is fairly typically except that there they actually let me take a photo, an action that probably wouldn’t have been tolerated in the capital.

 Other troubles in Sri Lanka paradise